-Amgen announced the positive top-line results testing apremilast (Otezla) in plaque psoriasis
+Amgen announced the positive top-line results testing apremilast (Otezla) in plaque psoriasis patients.

 In the phase 3, multicenter, randomized, placebo-controlled, double-blind trial dubbed ADVANCE, investigators tested apremilast in 595 adults with mild-to-moderate plaque psoriasis.